ProjectAdam95/SVG-LOGO-MAKER/README.md

 - 8. Open preview and save it for your own use!

 - IMPORTANT NOTE: The video demonstrating the use and functionality starts off with the npm test which all pass.
 Followed by running node index to invoke the application to run it.
 Make sure you are in the correct directory which in my case is bootcamp\SVG-LOGO-MAKER to successfuly start the application.
-Run the application and answer the prompts to generate your svg logo.
-If you are stuck on the steps to run/invoke the applicaiton i have a photo and gif in the preview folder.
+  If you are stuck on the steps to run/invoke the application i have a photo and gif in the preview folder.
 I also have two links to the gif/video demonstrating the use and functionality of the application.

   If you are stil stuck and unable to resolve an issue do not hesitate to contact me on my email or leave a comment in the issues links below under the contribution section!

-  If you are stuck and unable to resolve an issue do not hesitate to contact me on my email or leave a comment in the issues links below under the contribution section!

  ###  :fire: Contribution